 Anne Olson received her bachelor’s degree from the University of Florida and her master’s degree in audiology from the University of Texas at Austin and her PhD in Rehabilitation Sciences from the University of Kentucky.
-She joined the faculty in the Division of Communication Sciences and Disorders (CSD) at the University of Kentucky in 2004 after working as a clinical audiologist.
-She is currently serving as Division Director for the CSD program.
+She joined the faculty in the Department of Communication Sciences and Disorders (CSD) at the University of Kentucky in 2004 after working as a clinical audiologist.
+She is currently serving as Chair for the Department of Communication Sciences and Disorders.

 Dr. Olson was a clinical audiologist for 19 years and has been employed in a variety of settings including; private otolaryngology practices, a non-profit hearing and speech center and the public schools as an educational audiologist.